LOKAI77/xploitmanager/README.md

 --------------------------------------------------------------------------------

 - You will get the best results on fresh enviroment
 - Made for Debian 12.
-(I dont guarantee sucessfull executions on other distrinutions)
+(I dont guarantee sucessfull execution on other distributions)
 - I dont take responsibility for misuse of tools provided for installation
 ```